All Episodes

 We can look to see what actually happens.

-These people are incredibly law abiding.
+These people are incredibly law-abiding.

-It's kind of like a designated driver, but in other ones it's a crime for them to get drunk.
+But in other ones, it's a crime for them to get drunk.

 But the problem is you can look and you can see there's no problems that occur.